imremain/pokeapi_dex/README.md

 # Getting Started with PokeapiDex

- Pokedex is project made with React + Redux to use pokeapi.co API, to know more about this API visit [Pokeapi.co](https://pokeapi.co/)
+ Pokeapi-Dex is a project made with React + Redux to use pokeapi.co API, to know more about this API visit [Pokeapi.co](https://pokeapi.co/)
  [![Mega Charizard-X](https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/other/official-artwork/10034.png "Mega Charizard-X")](https://pokeapi-dex.vercel.app/)

 ## Technologies